ss03516/CLT_TrafficStops_RShiny/README.md

-# Charlotte TrafficStops RShiny Application
+# Charlotte Traffic Stops RShiny Application
 A multi-dimensional analysis of Traffic Stops occurred during the year 2020 and 2021 in all CMPD Divisions.

 <hr>